The Epoch Times

 Video footage circulating online shows rows of riot police forming shield lines as residents confronted them.
 Officers were seen pushing into crowds and striking individuals with batons as clashes intensified.

-On March 18, residents took their protest to the city officials’ offices, but said their demands went unanswered.
+On March 18, residents took their protest to the city officials’ offices, but they said their demands went unanswered.

 By March 19, hundreds again gathered outside a regime compound, where riot police blocked access with shield formations.
 Videos show protesters throwing umbrellas and stones toward officers, while police advanced on the crowd.
-In the ensuing chaos, officers used batons to disperse demonstrators, and some protestors were injured.
+In the ensuing chaos, officers used batons to disperse demonstrators, and some protesters were injured.

 “Electricity was also cut to at least two nearby villages for extended periods,” Fang said, and local officials were warned not to participate in the protests.